News CNCnetPDM About us Support

 DOWNLOAD | LICENSING | SETUP CNCNETPDM | SETUP MITSUBISHI | READ DATA | WRITE DATA | ADJUST ITEMS | TIPS | TROUBLESHOOTING | ADAPTED CONTROLLERS | UPGRADE DRIVER

-You can dynamically define your own set of items (up to 30) that can be enabled and disabled on a per machine basis by an INI file that is automatically created for each machine configured.
-This INI file also allows you to define your own names for every signal.
+The IIoT Adapter enables to dynamically define an own set of items for data acquisition (up to 30) that can be enabled and disabled on a per machine basis by an INI file that is automatically created for each machine configured.
+This INI file also allows you to define your own tag names for acquired data.

-• Make sure that you have a connection from your PC to the machine and get data, use the MitsubishiM70M80 utility to do so.
-Please also open TCP Port 683 in your Firewall.
+• Make sure that you have a network connection from your PC to the machine and get data, use the MitsubishiM70M80 utility to do so.
+In case you use a firewall on your PC or company network please also open TCP Port 683 there.

 • To directly read/write data from/to machines with Mitsubishi controllers connected to CNCnetPDM with your applications you can use our free Open Source Client (C-Sharp)